 Coming from a Visual Effects background, I was aware, that a realtime blur for VR at 90 frames per second could be quite challenging, so I spend a fair amount of R&D time into finding the best and fastest blur method to accurately simulate this in the app.

-To avoid the need for constant calculation, the blur is only calculated when the focus is adjusted or the the head of the enlarger moved and then written to texture.
+To avoid the need for constant evaluation on tick, the blur is only calculated when the focus is adjusted or the head of the enlarger moved and then written to texture.